-Ref Initials Organisation Para Policy Comments Suggested modifications Officer Response Ref 1.1 CJ Avison Young on behalf of National Grid.
-Para SEA-2 Wilsons Lane and SHA-4 Hospital Lane National Grid has appointed Avison Young to review and respond to local planning authority Development Plan Document consultations on its behalf.
+Ref Initials Organisation Para Policy Comments Suggested modifications Officer Response кет 1.1 CJ Avison Young on behalf of National Grid.
+Para SEA-2 Wilsons Lane and SHA-4 Hospital Lane Lomments National Grid has appointed Avison Young to review and respond to local planning authority Development Plan Document consultations on its behalf.
 We are instructed by our client to submit the following representation with regard to the current consultation on the above document.
 About National Grid National Grid Electricity Transmission plc (NGET) owns and maintains the electricity transmission system in England and Wales.
 The energy is then distributed to the electricity distribution network operators, so it can reach homes and businesses.
-National Grid Gas plc (NGGD) owns and operates the high-pressure gas transmission system across the UK.
+National Grid Gas plc (NGG) owns and operates the high-pressure gas transmission system across the UK.
 In the UK, gas leaves the transmission system and enters the UK's four gas distribution networks where pressure is reduced for public use.
 National Grid Ventures (NGV) is separate from National Grid's core regulated businesses.
 NGV develop, operate and invest in energy projects, technologies, and partnerships to help accelerate the development of a clean energy future for consumers across the UK, Europe and the United States.
 Proposed development sites crossed or in close proximity to National Grid assets: Following a review of the above Development Plan Document, we have identified that one or more proposed development sites are crossed or in close proximity to National Grid assets.
-Details of the sites affecting National Grid assets are provided below.
-Electricity Transmission Development Plan Document Site Reference Asset Description Policy SEA-2 - Wilsons Lane Gis: 275kv Overhead Transmission Line route: GIS Policy SHA-4 - Hospital Lane 4ZWW ROUTE TWR (001 - 059): 400kv Overhead Transmission Line route: COVENTRY - NECHELLS A plan showing details of the site locations and details of National Grid's assets is attached to this letter.
-Please note that this plan is illustrative only.
-Without appropriate acknowledgement of the National Grid assets present within the site, these policies should not be considered effective as they cannot be delivered as proposed; u Allocation SEA-2 & SHA-4 "A strategy for responding to the National Grid gas transmission pipelines present within the site is required which demonstrates the National Grid Design Guide and Principles have been applied at the masterplanning stage and how the impact of the asset has been reduced through good design."
+Details of the sites affecting National Grid assets.
+Development Plan Document Site Reference Asset Description Policy SEA-2- Wilsons Lane GIS: 275Kv Overhead Transmission Line route: GIS Policy SHA-4 - Hospital Lane 42WW ROUTE TWR (001 - 059): 400Kv Overhead Transmission Line route: COVENTRY - NECHELLS A plan showing details of the site locations and details of Nat Allocation SEA-2 & SHA-4 "A strategy for responding to the National Grid gas transmission pipelines present within the site is required which demonstrates the National Grid Design Guide and Principles have been applied at the masterplanning stage and how the impact of the asset has been reduced through good design."
 Add to SEA-2 and SHA-4